 Weaviate is a cloud-native, realtime vector search engine integrating scalable machine learning models.
 It uses a word vector storage mechanism called the “Contextionary”, which uses Natural Language Processing principles to give context to the data and its language in your dataset.
 This makes Weaviate capable of semantic search and automatic classification of unstructured data.

 In almost any situation where you work with data, you store information related to something in the real world.
 This can be data about transactions, cars, airplanes, products; you name it.
 The challenge with current databases is that it is difficult for the software to grasp the context of the entity you refer to in your datasets.
 Do the characters “Apple” refer to the company or the fruit?

-The Weaviate knowledge graph aims to solve this problem.
-Every time you store data to the knowledge graph, Weaviate indexes the data based on the linguistical context through a feature called The Contextionary.
-For example, when you store data about a Company called Apple, Weaviate automatically contextualizes the data related to an iPhone.
+The Weaviate Vector Search Engine aims to solve this problem.
+Every time you store data, Weaviate indexes the data based on the linguistical context through a feature called The Contextionary.
+For example, when you store data about a Company called “Apple”, Weaviate automatically contextualizes the data related to an iPhone.

 If you want to learn how the Contextionary does this, you can read more about our Contextionary here.
 We don’t just want to store the data, but also the information and its context so that knowledge can be derived from it.

-- The contextionary (c11y) is a vector index which stores all data object based on their semantic meaning.
+- The Contextionary (c11y) is a vector index which stores all data objects based on their semantics (their meaning).
 This allows users to now only directly search and retrieve data, but also to search for its concepts.

 - We believe that GraphQL combined with a RESTful API, provides the best user experience to query Weaviate.